+Mabel (Sanborn) Farrell (iffa)

-In July, 1901 the widow Eva Justina Smith sold the property and adjacent lot to John J. and Mabel Farrell for \$850.
-Some confusion is found in John J. (J.J.)
-Farrell's birth.
-An obituary in the Weekly Valley Newspaper writes that he was born in Hudson, Ohio in 1869, but the 1900 U. S. Census for Carver shows that he was born in June, 1866 in Ireland to Irish parents and that he came to America in 1868.
-An Irish birth record indicates he was perhaps born in Killenaule, Tipperary, Ireland on July 16, 1865, the son of Daniel Farrell and Mary Guiton.
-John J. Farrell's parents lived in the Cleveland, Ohio area, with father Daniel dying in 1920, and mother Mary dying in 1910.
-John Farrell lived in Ohio until moving to Minnesota in 1886 at the age of 20.
-In Ohio Farrell had been employed in the creamery and cheese factory of S. Straight & Son, who were among the founders of the Midwest creamery industry.
+John Farrell lived in Ohio until moving to Minnesota in 1886 at the age of about 20.
+In Ohio, Farrell had been employed in the creamery and cheese factory of S. Straight & Son, who were among the founders of the Midwest creamery industry.
 Farrell first located at Rochester, Minnesota, then moved to St. Paul where he was connected to the Crescent Creamery, a pioneer Minnesota creamery business.
 Later he was involved in the creamery business in Shakopee before moving to Carver where for about 30 years he owned and operated his own creamery businesses in Carver and nearby East Union.
-In Carver Farrell took up residence in the Temperance Hotel for a time, where he was yet living in 1900.
+In Carver, Farrell took up residence in the Temperance Hotel for a time, where he was yet living in 1900.
 Also boarding at the Temperance Hotel in 1900 was his future wife, Mabel Sanborn.
-In 1901 he was serving as president (mayor) of the Carver board (town council).
+In 1901-1902 and again in 1911-1914 he was serving as president (mayor) of the Carver board (town council).